 This command either initiates the generation and storing of an asymmetric key pair, i.e., a public key and a private key in the card, or returns the public key of an asymmetric key pair previously generated in the card.
 In case of key pair generation the command does not set the values of the corresponding fingerprint.
 After receiving the public key the terminal has to calculate the fingerprint and store it in the relevant DO.
 The generation of a key pair for digital signature resets the digital signature counter to zero (000000).
-The command can be used after correct presentation of CHV3 only.
+The command can only be used after correct presentation of CHV3 for the generation of a key pair.
+Reading of a public key is always possible.